 Machine Learning (ML) Models

 In today's data-driven landscape, Machine Learning (ML) models play a crucial role in extracting insights, making predictions, and automating decision-making.
-Pentaho Data Catalog introduces ML Model Tracking, allowing organizations to efficiently manage, analyze, and track ML model metadata.
-With ML Model Tracking, you can:
+Pentaho Data Catalog introduces ML Model Tracking, which allows organizations to manage, analyze, and track ML model metadata across the entire lifecycle—from experimentation to production deployment.

 Discover and manage ML model metadata within Data Catalog.